Sovereign-Labs/sovereign-sdk/examples/demo-rollup-avail/README.md

 01000000b0000000dd02eda4c1d40cdbb13686c58a127b82cb18d36191afd7eddd7e6eaeeee5bc82f139a4ef84f578e86f9f6c920fb32f505a1fa78d11ff4059263dd3037d44d8035b35bae2751216067eef40b8bad501bab50111e8f74dbb1d64c1a629dcf093c74400000001000b000000000000000e000000736f762d746573742d746f6b656ee803000000000000a3201954f70ad62230dc3d840a5bf767702c04869e85ab3eee0b962857ba75980000000000000000
 ```

-- `xxd` is used to convert the serialized file into hex to post as an argument to `celestia-appd`
+- `xxd` is used to convert the serialized file into hex to post as an argument to other tools like the explorer.

 ### Verify the supply of the new token created